feasibility study | upstate south carolina and western north carolina

 • Local zoning restrictions and development rules

-• Permitting considerations that affect scope or schedule
+• Permitting considerations that may affect scope or schedule

 • A realistic conversation about scope and budget fit